SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 created: 2022-11-25T02:53:59.794Z
 guid: ee5b40cf-cf8e-4b0c-a421-ab34f28d8b76
 ---
-**Replace this with a specific rule on the test pyramid?**
+****Replace this with a specific rule on the test pyramid?**

-Just as there are [different types of testing](https://www.ssw.com.au/rules/different-types-of-testing), there are also different levels of testing.

 Having an awareness of the different types and levels of testing is critical to developing appropriate test strategies for your applications.

-types to mitigate different types of risk, levels similarly?
+Different types and levels help to mitigate different types of risk in your software.

+There are various models to help with this, stemming from Mike Cohn's "automated testing pyramid" in 2009 LINK

+**reuse image**

 <!--endintro-->

-Why different levels matter and what’s appropriate at each level.
-Use different models for this: pyramids, bug filter idea (Sussman), etc. Pyramid is currently in previous rule.
+pyramids, bug filter idea (Sussman), etc.

 **Add your rule to a category**